benmarwick/THH-spatial-workshop/readme.md

 shows that the spatial signal is strong enough to be *learned* and *generalised*.
 Modern spatial data science is a toolkit, not a single test.

+### Further Reading

+Baddeley, Adrian, Ege Rubak, and Rolf Turner.
+(2015). *Spatial Point
+Patterns: Methodology and Applications with R.* Chapman & Hall/CRC.

+Boehmke, Bradley, and Brandon M. Greenwell.
+(2019). *Hands-On Machine Learning with R.* Chapman & Hall/CRC

+Brunsdon, C., & Comber, L. (2015). *An introduction to R for spatial analysis and mapping.* SAGE Publications.

+James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
+(2021). *An Introduction to Statistical Learning: With Applications in R.* 2nd ed.
+Springer.

+Lovelace, Robin, Jakub Nowosad, and Jannes Muenchow.
+(2025).
+*Geocomputation with R.* 2nd ed.
+Chapman & Hall/CRC.

+Pebesma, Edzer, and Roger Bivand.
+2023. *Spatial Data Science: With Applications in R.* Chapman & Hall/CRC.

+### Acknowledgements

+This workshop was developed with assistance from Claude Sonnet 4.6, Gemini 3.1 Pro, Kimi 2.6, and GPT 5.6.